JonnavM/MultiDry-Ch3/README.md

-This repository provides the necessary scripts to reproduce the results and figures from paper "drivers_characteristics_MYDs".
+This repository provides the necessary scripts to reproduce the results and figures from the paper "Contrasting Drivers of Single-Year and Multi-Year Droughts in Western Europe and Southern Africa".
 It contains the following folders and content:

 a.
 Scripts: